opatomic/opac-c/README.md

 ### Build Definitions

-    OPA_NOTHREADS - define if threading support should be disabled OPA_USEGMP - define to use GMP for bigints rather than libtommath. make sure to install required dependency: on Ubuntu, run `sudo apt-get install libgmp3-dev`
+    OPA_NOTHREADS - define if threading support should be disabled OPABIGINT_LIB=GMP - define to use GMP for bigints rather than libtommath. make sure to install required dependency: on Ubuntu, run `sudo apt-get install libgmp3-dev`

 ### Memory allocations
 This library tries to avoid memory allocations as much as possible.
 However,